 The following scenario is examined: Sam (could be Samantha) Service is funded to attend a workshop at a zonal forum meeting in Dallas for three days.
 Sam lives in Wisconsin.
 Sam purchases airline tickets (after checking with the WSO travel agent for a quoted rate) from a local travel agent.
-Note: In most cases, the WSO travel agent will be the least expensive.
-However, occasionally, a local agent may be able to save money.
+(Note: In most cases, the WSO travel agent will be the least expensive.
 A local agent should only be utilized as a means to secure a lower fare, never as a convenience.
-Remember to always purchase your tickets a minimum of twenty-one days prior to departure in order to qualify for the lowest fare.
-Sam then drives to the airport (twenty-seven miles from home) and parks at the economy parking lot.
+Remember to always purchase your tickets a minimum of 21 days prior to departure in order to qualify for the lowest fare.)
+Sam then drives to the airport (27 miles from home) and parks at the economy parking lot.
 Usually, the hotel room is booked by the WSO; however, that was not possible on this occasion.
 The shuttle to the hotel costs \$14.00, and Sam tips the driver \$2.00.
-Sam attends the event, imparting great wisdom to the local NA community, returns by shuttle (\$16 with tip) to the airport and flies home.
+Sam attends the event, imparting great wisdom to the local NA community, returns to the airport by shuttle (\$16 with tip), and flies home.
 The parking bill is \$21.
 Sam saves all receipts.
-An advance of \$165 was requested and granted.
-The meal allowance is \$55/day.
+An advance of \$180 was requested and granted.
+The meal allowance is \$60/day.
 What is reimbursable, and how does Sam fill out a request?